Given the fact that the mangaka doesn't like smart characters, it shouldn't be too surprising that Naruto has its own page here.

 Before THAT bit of stupidity occurs, Lee intervenes to save Sakura from the three ninja.
 He has the choice of either taking off his ridiculously heavy leg weights, greatly increasing his speed to Flash Step levels, or using an uber-move that will only work on one person, and will render him unable to fight after performing it.
 You'd Expect: Lee to take off the weights, and use his speed to get within range of the Sound Nin and punch them out.
 Instead: He uses the uber-move on ONE of the three ninjas, and can't fight effectively afterwards.
 To make matters worse, the guy he uses it on is unaffected, thanks to his teammate, making Lee's actions pretty much a stupid sacrifice.

-Another for the Chunin Exams, Sound Ninja Dosu Kinuta has realized that he and his teammates have been setup and used as fodder against Sasuke by Orochimaru and vows to himself to not let this treatment of them go unavenged.
-You'd Expect: Him to try and somehow get information to Sarutobi about what his former student is doing and so Konoha can make preparations to stop Orochimaru's planned attack and foil it.
+Another for the Chunin Exams, Sound Ninja Dosu Kinuta has realized that he and his teammates have been set-up and used as fodder against Sasuke by Orochimaru and vows to himself to not let this treatment of them go unavenged.
+You'd Expect: Him to try and somehow get information to Sarutobi about what his former student is doing so that Konoha can make preparations to stop Orochimaru's planned attack and foil it.
+Granted, Sarutobi might not believe Dosu's word, but Dosu doesn't know that for certain, and in any case changing sides would be a lot safer than continuing to work for Orochimaru.
 Or: He could try to sabotage Orochimaru's plans by going to Zaku and Kin at the Hospital after the drawings and getting them out of there before they are retrieved by him.
 With them gone Orochimaru has no people to use for Edo Tensei and he has to find new sacrifices.
 Instead: He decides to go challenge Gaara, a guy he's seen personally crush and cripple Rock Lee, so that he can be in with a better chance of fighting, and presumably curbstomping Sasuke tomorrow, just so he can spite Orochimaru.
 He gets killed in ten seconds, not only making his realization pointless but also wasting a character who could've been a wildcard for people to not know whose side is he on.

 After the revelation that Itachi is trying to protect Sasuke and wants him to be loyal to Konoha.
 After Sasuke confronts him and Kisame.
 You'd Expect: Itachi to hold his cover and to do as little damage as possible.
 Instead: He uses Tsukuyomi to force Sasuke to relive the Uchiha massacre again (having done the same thing to Sasuke immediately after it happened).
 End result: Sasuke defects from Konoha and later plans to destroy it and everyone in it.
 Good job, Itachi.